dzeke/ColoradoRiverCoding/ModelMusings/README.md

    * Facilitation steps (White fill).
  * Columns represent years.
 Each year has a natural inflow to Lake Powell, Grand Canyon Tributary flow (between Lake Powell and Lake Mead), and Natural flow between Hoover Dam and the US-Mexico boarder.
 Results from the end of one year carry on to the beginning of the next year.

+Modeling Uncertainty:
+ * Hydrologic: A facillitator or player(s) choose each year's flow
+ * Water demands: Players enter their individual water consumption and conservation decisions.

 ## Requirements to Use
 1. A Google account.
 [Create a Google account](https://accounts.google.com/signup/v2/webcreateaccount?hl=en&flowName=GlifWebSignIn&flowEntry=SignUp)
 1. Another participant (for synchronous play).
 A participant may role play one or more parties (e.g., Upper Basin and Mexico).